Graduate Audition Requirements

 An audition is required (see details below).
 Please select from the general audition dates when submitting the Graduate Audition/Interview Request Form (which is part of the Application for Graduate Study), and the entire application must be completed (including transcripts and letters of recommendation) before the audition will be scheduled.
 View details in the university catalog.

-An interview is required, and original scores with recordings (Composition) or samples of scholarly work (Theory) must be submitted.
-The Graduate Audition/Interview Request Form is part of the Application for Graduate Study, and the entire application must be completed (including transcripts and letters of recommendation) before the interview will be scheduled.
+An interview is required, and original scores with recordings must be submitted.
+The Graduate Audition/Interview Request Form should be submitted along with Application for Graduate Study, and the entire application must be completed (including transcripts and letters of recommendation) before the interview will be scheduled.
 Please note: a performance audition is not required.

 View details in the university catalog.